HAPPY DAYS

 “Have you tried on-line?” asked Jules, wondering what on earth his friend was doing asking about guns.

 “Fat chance,” replied Joe.
-“Even with my VPN on, any searches on weapons and stuff get blocked these days.”
+“Any searches on weapons and stuff gets blocked these days.”
 Another hysterical giggle shot out.

 “What about the dark web?” asked Jules.
 “Apparently, you can buy anything on the dark web.”